Niagara Parks Whirlpool Aero Car

 Pretty much everything you could want, from relaxation to excitement, thrills and chills, it is all here.
 And if you don’t find it now, check back soon – every year new attractions are being added.

 But it’s not always ‘the new’ that pleases the crowds.
-Some of the oldest draws in Niagara Falls are still the most loved, like the Hornblower boat cruises, the lovely waterfront and the falls themselves.
+Some of the oldest draws in Niagara Falls are still the most loved, like the Hornblower Niagara City Cruises, the lovely Niagara Parks manicured gardens and the falls themselves.

 The Whirlpool Aero Car would surely fit into that category.